tedbauer/emulator/README.md

 A Game Boy emulator written in Rust.

-I started this in 2023, getting far enough to see the Nintendo boot.
-In 2026, I picked it back up and used Claude Sonnet 4.6 and Gemini 3.1 Pro (High), in the Antigravity harness.
-It picked up where I left off and finished the CPU, GPU, and APU to the point of running full commercial games with input and sound.
+I started working on this in 2023, getting far enough to see the Nintendo boot.
+In 2026, I picked it back up again and used Claude Sonnet 4.6 and Gemini 3.1 Pro (High), in the Antigravity harness.
+They picked up where I left off and finished the CPU, GPU, and APU to the point of running full commercial games with input and sound.

 ## Building